top of page

 Seek to end substance use and do not drink excessive amounts of alcohol.

-If a birthing individual is infected with an STD she and her baby face serious risks.
-Some could be life-threatening.
-Get screened and treated for STD.
-Be careful and take steps to prevent the spread of STDs.
+If a birthing individual is infected with an STD, both the individual and the baby face serious risks.
+Some could be life threatening.
+Get screened and treated for STDs.
+Be careful and take steps to prevent the spread of infection.

 Offer Support